Learn more about urethral sounding in this beginner’s guide. Discover the best-sounding toys, penis plugs, and tips on how to use them safely.

 But know that the best sensations come when you go deep.

-And please don't use any household objects (unless you have a stainless steel chopstick laying around).
+And please don’t use any household objects as sex toys.
+(Unless you have a stainless-steel chopstick laying around)

-We'll talk about love and the importance of sterilization later in the article.
+We’ll talk about love and the importance of sterilizing your sex toys later in the article.

 - Then there are girth lovers who enjoy the stretching, full feeling